bhm/its-a-unix-gallery/README.md

 ##### Credentials
 This is kind of complicated.
 You will want to get few things I do **not** supply since I do not want any quotas exceeded.

 * CX which is a custom search ID from Google.
-[Click here](http://www.google.com/cse/manage/all).
+[Amalina9507@gmail.com](http://www.google.com/cse/manage/all).
 You want to set it up that it does *NOT* search mainly your domain, but the whole Internet.

 * Get a developer key  from Google Api Console.
 Create a project and enable Custom Search Engine.